jordanmontt/PharoVeritasBenchSuite/README.md

 ## Available Benchmarks

+In this secntion, we will list all the available benchmarks with a short description.
+Finally, we will list the benchmark that have dependencies on files.

 - [DataFrame](https://github.com/PolyMathOrg/DataFrame)
 - [Cormas](https://github.com/cormas/cormas)
+Cormas is a Pharo-based platform for agent-based modeling and simulations that supports Companion Modelling.
+It allows for various visualization strategies to be applied to agents or cells, enabling dynamic selection and parallel observation.
+We ran a simulation using the [ECEC model](github.com/cormas/ecec-model).
+The model simulates the survival of two populations, plants and foragers, on a two-dimensional grid.
 - [RewriteTools](https://github.com/jordanmontt/RewriteToolsSet)
 - [Re:MobiDyc](https://github.com/ReMobidyc/ReMobidyc)
+Re:Mobidyc is a multi-agent simulator for individual-based modeling in population dynamics and ecotoxicology.
+Veritas runs a simulation where wolves chase and eat goats in a grass field.
+The simulation shows the evolution of the wolves and goats population.
 - [HoneyGinger](https://github.com/tomooda/HoneyGinger/)
 - [Moose](https://github.com/moosetechnology/Moose)
+Moose is an open-source extensive platform for software and data analysis.
+It offers services ranging from importing and parsing data to model, measuring, querying, mining, and building interactive and visual analysis tools.
+Veritas loads a model of a software into the Moose meta-model.
 - [Bloc](https://github.com/pharo-graphics/Bloc)
 - [Regis](https://github.com/ESUG/Regis)
 - [Microdowm](https://github.com/pillar-markup/Microdown)
+Microdown is a markup language based on Markdown, offering flexible extension mechanisms for creating books, slides, and websites.
+We parsed and we generated an entire book, the [Spec book](github.com/SquareBracketAssociates/BuildingApplicationWithSpec2), that has 252 pages.

 The majority of benchmarks work right out of the box with no further treatment.
 But there are some that depend on files or requiere some treatment to be able to run.

+### Benchmarks that need a file to execute

+Here are listed the benchmarks that need some file to be executed.
+We will discribe which file and what are your options.

-### DataFrame
+#### DataFrame

 The DataFrame benchmark depends on datasets - csv files.
 So, to run `VeritasDataFrame new run` you need that file.
 In this repo, along with the Veritas DataFrame code you have a small 2MB dataset that comes by default.
 You also have a python file that generates several synthetic benchmarks from all sizes.

-Note, you don't need to use this datasets, you can use your owns.
+**Note** You don't need to use this datasets, you can use your owns.
 If you want to use anothe dataset, another csv file, you can.
 You just need to edit the method run.
 So you do not depend on Python.
 The Python file is just a plus that generates synthetic benchmarks using a linear regression distribution with some noice.

-### Microdown
+#### Microdown

 For this benchmark Veritas takes the [Spec2 book](https://github.com/SquareBracketAssociates/BuildingApplicationWithSpec2/) and it fully parses it.
 So you need to have the book files in the image repo.
 In the example file  `scripts/installPharoImages.sh` you can see how to do it.

-### Moose
+#### Moose

-For Moose you need a Java model.
-Basically you can import any java application and export the model in json.
-For the moment Veritas does not have a default Java model in json.
+For Moose you need any Moose model (taken from Java, Pharo, or any language that you can parse into Moose).
+Basically you can import any application and export the model in json.
+For the moment Veritas does not have a default model in json.
 It will come soon.

 ***